ytyulkinaxway/axway-open-docs/content/en/docs/central/mesh_management/deploy-your-agents-with-the-amplify-cli.md

 6. Choose if you would like to generate a self-signed certificate or provide your own certificate.

-    If you choose to generate a certificate, the Amplify CLI uses OpenSSL to create the private key and the certificate, which is placed in the current directory where you are running the Amplify CLI.
-If you choose to provide an existing certificate, you are prompted with the file path to the private key and the certificate.
+    If you choose to generate a certificate, the Axway CLI will use OpenSSL to create the private key and the certificate, which will be placed in the current directory where you are running the Axway CLI.
+If you choose to provide an existing certificate, you will be prompted with the file path to the private key and the certificate.

 ### Generate a self-signed certificate